-We spend most of our beach time at Middle Beach, Woolacombe but we love Putsborough, when we can get to it, and Woolacombe itself, if we can avoid the crowds.
+We spend most of our beach time at Middle Beach, Woolacombe but we love Putsborough Sands, when we can get to it, and Woolacombe itself, if we can avoid the crowds.
 On Middle Beach we can be sure of having a good amount of space to ourselves with three miles of sand to choose from!
-Middle Beach and Puttsborough are dog friendly.
-Only the very first section of Woolacombe beach is kept dog free.
+Middle Beach and Putsborough Sands are dog friendly.
+Only the very first section of Woolacombe Beach is kept dog free.

 We are not alone in our love of Woolacombe: it has been voted Best Beach in Britain for the past 2 years by TripAdvisor travellers.

-Barricane is great for watching the sun set with one of Barricane Beach Cafes famous Sri Lankan curries – certainly one of the best curries I have ever had!
-Combesgate is next on from Barricane but is totally submerged at high tide.
+Barricane Beach is great for watching the sun set with one of Barricane Beach Cafes famous Sri Lankan curries.
+Combesgate Beach is next on from Barricane but is totally submerged at high tide.
 Beyond Combesgate is the tiny and very secret beach, Grunta.
 Great for paddling at low tide, and often deserted.
 A particularly good spot to cool off after a cliff walk around Morte Point.

-Next, working north up the coast, is Rockham, one of our favourite secret beaches.
+Next, working north up the coast, is Rockham Beach, one of our favourite secret beaches.
 Just park at North Morte Farm campsite and walk down.
-The steps that got washed away in the winter storms two years ago have finally been replaced!
-Dogs allowed
+The steps that got washed away in the winter storms a few years ago have finally been replaced!
+Dogs allowed.

-Lee is next around: fantastic for rock pooling if you go in the lower half of the tide.
+Lee Beach is next: fantastic for rock pooling if you go in the lower half of the tide.
 If you sneak through the gap in the rocks to the left of the beach you get to a second secret beach and there is more if you continue on.
 Just be careful to keep an eye on the tide so you don’t get stuck!
-Dogs allowed
+Dogs allowed.

 Wild Pear Beach